 Hassem Geha, DDS, MDS, Diplomate of the ABOMR

-This course discusses the interaction of ionizing radiation with biological systems and how this affects the integrity of cellular proteins, including DNA.
-Short-term and long-term effects of radiotherapy associated with the treatment of he...
+Biological Effects of Radiation discusses the interaction of ionizing radiation with biological systems and how this affects the integrity of cellular proteins, including DNA.
+In addition, it present the short- and long-term effects of radi...

 (Use this feature to create assignments for your students and staff.)

-This course discusses the interaction of ionizing radiation with biological systems and how this affects the integrity of cellular proteins, including DNA.
-Short-term and long-term effects of radiotherapy associated with the treatment of head and neck tumors on normal tissues is presented.
+Biological Effects of Radiation discusses the interaction of ionizing radiation with biological systems and how this affects the integrity of cellular proteins, including DNA.
+In addition, it present the short- and long-term effects of radiotherapy associated with treating head and neck tumors on normal tissues.

 The information in this 12-module syllabus is intended (1) to meet elements of initial educational/training requirements for Dental Students, Dental Hygiene Students, and Dental Assistant Students related to dental radiography; (2) to provide a framework for an in-service training program in oral healthcare settings to meet annual educational/training requirements as mandated by federal, state, local and professional organizations; and (3) to serve as a resource for oral healthcare personnel wishing to review evidence-based information on specific topics related to dental radiography.
 A PDF is available for each module that may serve as a convenient resource.

 Dentists, Dental Hygienists, Dental Assistants, Dental Students, Dental Hygiene Students, Dental Assisting Students

 Apr 1, 2019

 Jun 27, 2022